Skip to main content

 QR Codes by Industry

 QR code adoption varies significantly across industries.
 Some sectors, like food service and retail, saw explosive growth during 2020-2021.
-Others, like healthcare and supply chain, are in earlier adoption phases but growing quickly.
+Others, like healthcare and manufacturing, are in earlier adoption phases but growing quickly - often driven by regulatory requirements.

 Retail and E-commerce

-1. 57% of US consumers have scanned a QR code on product packaging to learn more about the product, according to a 2023 survey by QR TIGER.
+1. 57% of US consumers have scanned a QR code on product packaging to learn more about the product, access instructions, or verify authenticity, according to a 2023 survey by QR TIGER.

-2. Retail brands using QR codes on packaging see an average 20-30% increase in customer engagement compared to traditional URLs or instructions.
+2. Retail brands using QR codes on packaging see an average 20-30% increase in customer engagement compared to traditional URLs or instructions printed on labels.
 (Source: Digimarc, retail deployment data, 2023)

 3. GS1, the global standards organization, has mandated that QR codes replace traditional barcodes at retail checkout by the end of 2027 through their "Sunrise 2027" initiative.
 Over 100 retailers globally have committed to accepting GS1 Digital Link QR codes at point of sale.